sylvan-groot/rb-web-app/README.md

 # Personal Portfolio Website

-A personal portfolio website hosted on a Raspberry Pi to showcase my skills and projects.
+A personal portfolio project hosted on a Raspberry Pi to display a Java and React website.

-This project demonstrates a full-stack setup with a React front-end, Spring Boot back-end, and PostgreSQL database, all running on a self-hosted Raspberry Pi with secure deployment.
+This project demonstrates a full-stack setup with a React front-end, Spring Boot back-end and PostgreSQL database, all running on a self-hosted Raspberry Pi with secure deployment and autonomous.

 ## Features